Snoring, Sleep Apnea & Teeth Grinding in Hershey PA

 - Muscle tension

 Dr. Davis will discuss your symptoms, evaluate your condition, and make the recommendation that is suitable for you.
 If snoring and sleep apnea are your concerns, we will recommend that you contact your physician.
-He or she may recommend a sleep study to determine if you do have sleep apnea and decide which type of treatment is most appropriate.
+He or she may prescribe a sleep study to determine if you do have sleep apnea, and then decide which type of treatment is most appropriate to restore your sleep health.